yardsale8/stat110_book/_sources/chp5/chp5_iverson.rst

 Confidence Intervals Based on the Normal Distribution
 =====================================================

-We in our bootstrap activities we have seen some common result.
+In our bootstrap activities we have seen some common results.

 .. admonition:: Important Points